 Dance Studio would do wonders

 Oi!
 Hey you!
-Will you check out my latest podcast episode that talks about the dumbest criminals ever caught!"
+Will you check out my latest podcast episode that discusses the the recent mermaid sightings! irl

 I haven't played since my guild failed miserably on Horridon 10N.
 We hit a roadblock on 10m raiding honestly after Wrath where we did very well.
 If they go back to the wrath model of raiding where PUG's actually happened and got rid of shared lockouts.
 I would then play the game again, as it stands right now MOP is just a lame expansion overall with no real villain or anything to strive for.
 If the next expansion is legion based I may come back.